 Available at retailers including Marks and Spencer, Tesco, and Ocado, Crackd is quickly establishing itself as the go-to vegan egg replacer in the UK.

-It’s made with pea protein, and can be used as an ingredient in pretty much anything that requires eggs – including Yorkshire puddings, French toast, and cakes.
+It’s made with pea protein, and can be used as an ingredient in pretty much anything that requires eggs.
+This includes Yorkshire puddings, French toast, and cakes.

 It can also be used to make egg dishes like omelets and “egg” and soldiers.
 Crackd even has a dedicated recipe area on its website for inspiration.